noraeisner/LATTE/README.md

 - The FFI mode currently does not plot the nearby stars lightcurves (will be implemented soon).
 - Saves the extracted apertures used
-- Saves the corrected and the uncorrected lightcurves to verify that the detrending is workign correctly - there's are nt stored in the DV reports.
+- Saves the corrected and the uncorrected lightcurves to verify that the detrending is working correctly - there's are not stored in the DV reports.

 **Tables:**

 - Stellar parameters summarized, as well as information to whether the target has been flagged as a TCE or a TOI.
-The table links to the relevant reports (if applicable) as well as to the exofop page on the star.
+The table links to the relevant reports (if applicable) as well as to the Exofop page on the star.
 - (optional) Summary of the BLS results.
 - (optional) Fitting parameters with uncertainties from the modelling.

 ### Arguments

-NOTE: all of these arguments (except new-path, auto and targetlist, new-data) can be changed as option in the GUI.
+NOTE: all of these arguments (except new-path, auto and target list, new-data) can be changed as option in the GUI.
 They are arguments in case the same options wish to be run multiple times and the user therefore wishes to identify them in the command line when the program is executed.

 **--new-data**  The code requires multiple text files to be stored on your computer in order to run - these are downloaded automatically from the MAST server.
-The first time the proghram is run, and any time that there is new data available, add **--new-data** to the command line when running the program.
+The first time the program is run, and any time that there is new data available, add **--new-data** to the command line when running the program.
 The code checks what data has already been downloaded and doesn't re-download anything that already exists.

-**--auto** When looking at the FFIs, the default option is that you choose both the large and small apertures interactivelty.
+**--auto** When looking at the FFIs, the default option is that you choose both the large and small apertures interactively.
 In order for the system to choose them run the command with '--auto'.

-**--targetlist***=path/to/the/csv/input/file* instead of entering the information manually everytime, you can provide LATTE with an input file which lists all the TIC IDs and the times of the transit events.
+**--targetlist***=path/to/the/csv/input/file* instead of entering the information manually every time, you can provide LATTE with an input file which lists all the TIC IDs and the times of the transit events.
 Look at the example file to see the required format of the information.

 **--new-path** If you want to define a new path to store the data.

 **--o** If the input target list option is chosen, the program will check whether each target has already been analysed, in which case it will skip this target.
 If you do not wish to skip targets that have already been assessed use this in order to specify the 'overwrite' option.
 When the program is run interactively (not with an input file) this option has no effect.

 **--noshow** if you do not want the figures to pop up on your screen you can run the program with this command in the command line.
 The program will run significantly faster with this run.
-If this option is chosen the files are always saved (also option in the GUI)
+If this option is chosen, the files are always saved (also option in the GUI)

-**--nickname** In order to keep track of all of the candidates, it can be useful to asign them a nickname.
+**--nickname** In order to keep track of all of the candidates, it can be useful to assign them a nickname.
 This can be entered here which will simply change the name of the folder at the end (also option in the GUI)

 **--FFI** If you want to look at an FFI write '--FFI' in the command line (also option in the GUI)